 At the upper end of the stream bed, sago palms neighbor several large vertical rocks that represent the high point at the head of the stream from which the waterway springs.
 As the stream bed meanders downward in gentle curves, it widens in the bends, as it would in nature.
 A mix of real river rocks has been judiciously arranged in and along the stream bed to mimic the rock-moving abilities of an actual waterway: small tumbled gray river rocks of uniform size pave the bottom of the stream bed, and boulders that are too large for the “current” to move remain in the middle of the stream.
 Similarly, smaller stones are washed to the center and to the end of the stream bed.
 Isolated stones far from the stream bed are called “accompanying” stones.

 In Japan, a garden can comprise as little as rocks and gravel.
 Simple as these elements are, they are powerfully figurative in their frugal plainness and sculptural simplicity and often abstractly depict allegories based in Zen Buddhism.
 In our garden, the stones recall islands and the raked gravel stands for the seas around them.

 This flat, rectangular expanse of raked white gravel is enclosed by simple granite edging and a border of water-worn dark gray cobbles at the foot of unadorned walls on three sides.
-Spare and elegant, it is representative of Zen gardens used as a focal point for meditation.
+Spare and elegant, it is representative of dry landscape gardens used as a focal point for Zen meditation.